University campus in Rhode Island

 2+2 transfer pathway savings$46,768

-Source: IPEDS 2023
+Source: IPEDS 2024

 State Aid Programs

-Rhode Island offers robust financial aid opportunities for computer science students pursuing degrees at both public and private institutions.
+Rhode Island offers strong financial aid opportunities for computer science students pursuing degrees at both public and private institutions.
 The state's flagship initiative, the Rhode Island Promise, covers tuition costs for qualifying recent high school graduates attending the Community College of Rhode Island (CCRI), making it an affordable entry point for students interested in computer science before transferring to a four-year program.
 All students should complete the Free Application for Federal Student Aid (FAFSA) through Federal Student Aid to access federal grants, loans, and work-study programs.
 These federal resources can significantly reduce out-of-pocket costs regardless of which Rhode Island institution you attend.

 Key Programs & Amounts